 The transaction revenue primarily consists of fees charged to merchants for participating in our ZCITY platform upon successful sales transaction and payment service taken place between the merchants and their customers online.
-Our transaction revenue increased by 11.5%.
-Our average percentage of growth of new merchants was approximately 0.3% throughout the five quarters as of December 31, 2023 since the establishment of ZCITY platform.
+Our transaction revenue increased decreased by 11.5% 6.3%.
+Our average percentage of growth of new merchants was approximately 0.3% throughout the last five quarters as of December 31, 2023 since the establishment of ZCITY platform March 31, 2024.
+For the six nine months ending on December 31, 2023 March 31, 2024, we have an additional 17 new merchants that joined our ZCITY platform.